Arengario di Monza, guide to the discovery of the ancient town hall

 Italian ACI Karting Championship, the complete guide

-As every year, the Italian world of karting is preparing to experience its most important national competition, namely the Italian ACI Karting 2022 Championship .
+The Italian ACI Karting 2022 Championship will officially kick off on May 22nd.
+In this short guide, all the information you need to follow the highest national competition for kart drivers.
+From the calendar to the circuits involved, from the titles up for grabs to the competition methods.
+Like every year, the Italian karting world is preparing to experience its most important national competition, that is, the 2022 Italian ACI Karting Championship .
 Five events scattered throughout Italy, hosted in circuits that will see the best kart drivers compete.
 There are ten titles up for grabs, divided over numerous competition categories.
-Here is everything you need to know about this competition if you are a kart racing enthusiast.
+Here's everything you need to know about this competition if you're a kart racing fan.

 Discover JustSpeed Monza Karting, the kart track of the Monza racetrack